By-Laws of the CDSA

 Article 11 – Distributing Assets and Dissolving the Association

 11.1 The Association will make the decision to dissolve the Association by special Resolution adopted by the membership.
 If there is no quorum, a quorum of the Board will make the decision.

 11.2 The Association does not pay dividends or distribute its property among its members.

 11.3 If the Association is dissolved, any funds or assets remaining after paying all debts are paid to a registered and incorporated charitable organization.
-Members select this organization by Special Resolution.
+A quorum of directors will decide on distribution.
 In no event do any members receive any assets of the Association.

 Article 12 – Interpretation

 In these by-laws an in all other by-laws of the association hereafter passed unless the context otherwise requires, words importing the singular number or the masculine gender shall include the plural number of the feminine gender, as the case may be, and vice versa, and references to persons shall include firms and corporations.